Chairman:Councillor T Foster

 E-mail Address: firstname.lastname@example.org

-6. Any other items, which the chairman decides are urgent, by reasons of special circumstances, which must be specified.
+- Any other items, which the Chairman decides are urgent, by reasons of special circumstances, which must be specified.

 PRESENT: – Councillor T Foster in the Chair.

-Statutory Co-opted Members: Mr S Milner and Mrs P Whittaker (Parent Governor Representatives).
+Statutory Co-opted Members: Mr S Milner and Mrs P Whittaker (Parent Governor Representatives) W Egan (Church Representative).

 The panel met at the Civic Centre, Scunthorpe.

-447 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS, AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - Mrs Whittaker and Mr Milner declared a personal interest on item 4 on the agenda (Ensuring Children, Young People and Families Receive the Right Support – minute 450 refers) as they were foster carers.
+469 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS, AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - Mrs Whittaker declared a personal interest as a foster carer.
+Cllr Collinson declared a personal interest as he had relatives who worked in the Disability Team.

 No whip was declared.

-448 PUBLIC REQUESTS TO SPEAK- There were no requests received.
+470 PUBLIC REQUESTS TO SPEAK - There were no requests received.

-Resolved - (a) That the Director: Children and Community Resilience be thanked for his attendance, presentations and for answering members' questions; (b) that the information provided be noted, and (c) that the panel conduct further work at a future meeting to discuss the Terms of Reference, scope and timetable for a scrutiny review into the use of the Threshold Document and related issues.
+Resolved - (a) That Darren Chaplin, Dr Ruth Illman, and Mags Smithson be thanked for their attendance, presentation and for answering members' questions; (b) that the information provided be noted, and (c) that the panel take forward the issues raised into their future work.